Fourth Stimulus Check: Will There Be Another Relief Payment?

 Under the revised Child Tax Credit, the Internal Revenue Service (IRS) is paying out $3,600 per year for each child up to five years old and $3,000 per year for each child ages six through 17.
 Monthly payments of up to $300 per child started July 15 and will continue through December of 2021.
 The remainder to be issued when the recipient files their 2021 taxes.
 The benefit do not depend on the recipient’s current tax burden.
 In other words, qualifying families will receive the full amount, regardless of how much — or little — they owe in taxes.
 Payments start to phase out beyond a $75,000 annual income for individuals and beyond $150,000 for married couples.
 The more generous credit will apply only for 2021, though Biden has stated his interest in extending it through 2025.

 The far-reaching American Jobs Plan includes some elements not traditionally associated with infrastructure.
-Those range from $213 billion earmarked for affordable housing to $100 billion set aside for workforce development among underserved groups.
-The plan also looks to increase pay for caregivers who tend to the elderly and disabled.
-Each of these efforts would mean more money for those affected.
-On a broader scale, the plan also has the potential to create many jobs across a wide swath of the economy.
-How the proposed initiatives are ultimately distributed across the scaled-back bipartisan plan and the rumored Democratic plan remains to be seen.
+On a broad scale, the plan also has the potential to create many jobs across a wide swath of the economy.
+How the proposed initiatives are ultimately distributed across the scaled-back bipartisan outline and the broader Democratic plan remains to be seen.

 The American Families Plan includes 12 weeks of paid family leave that could reach as high as $4,000 per month, depending on a worker’s income.
 It also boosts the Child and Dependent Care Tax Credit and places a ceiling on the cost of childcare for many families.
 The plan sets aside $200 billion for universal preschool.
 In addition to helping working parents pay for childcare, the plan looks to allow more parents to return to the workforce.